Teradata/product-help/IMC/Elasticity/Elasticity-AWS.md

 - Your site isn't available during these operations, so schedule them at a time that minimally impacts users.
 - Scaling up or out and expanding volume may incur additional costs.
-- Once you expand storage volume you can't decrease it.
+- After you expand storage volume you can't decrease it.